 Hedy is a textual programming language, specifically developed for (pre-)teens (10 to 15 years old).
 In contrast to programming languages for kids, like Scratch, Hedy doesn't use code blocks but textual code.
 So with Hedy you'll learn how to type code like the real programmers do, but in small steps with playful exercises.
 This way Hedy can function as a stepping stone to real programming languages like Python in an accessible and mostly fun way!
-Here you can watch a video about the development of Hedy as a programming language.
+If you want to know more, you can watch this video about the development of Hedy as a programming language.

 Hedy is developed with middle school and junior high school students in mind (ages 10 - 15).
 It's important for the students to be able to read well.
 We recommend not to start with Hedy before the students have achieved at least a 3rd grade reading level.
 Students (and teachers!) don't need any programming experience before starting with Hedy.